- About Us

-I have been teaching our youngest children in the school at Lockers Park Pre-Prep since 2015.
-This was the year the Pre-Prep was established so I have been lucky to watch it grow into a thriving, happy little corner of Lockers Park.
-I completed my initial teacher training in Manchester, then after teaching for a few years, I completed an MA in Education at Warwick, focussing on Early Years.
+I have been teaching our youngest children in Little Lockers since 2015.
+This was the year that the Pre-Prep was established so I have been lucky to watch it grow into a thriving, happy little corner of Lockers Park.
+I completed my initial teacher training in Manchester, then after teaching for a few years, I completed an MA in Education at Warwick, focusing on Early Years.

 Even after teaching Early Years children for over 26 years, each day bring new surprises—no day is ever the same.
 There are so many reasons why Lockers Park is special, but I think it is truly wonderful how the children bounce into school in the morning with an energy and excitement that lasts all day.
-I particularly enjoy the Pre-Prep performances; something unexpected always happens to make these so memorable—watching the disco dancing nativity shepherds is an experience that I will never forget!
+I particularly enjoy the Little Lockers performances; something unexpected always happens to make these so memorable—watching the disco dancing nativity shepherds is an experience that I will never forget!

-“Mrs Miller is funny and lovely”, David, Reception.
+“Mrs Miller is funny and lovely”, David, Year 2.

-I joined Lockers Park in 2017 after a successful stint as a professional golfer on the Ladies European Tour, where I competed in the US Open as well as other major events.
-I attended St Albans School for Girls and went on to complete a BA Hons degree in Applied Gold Management Studies at the University of Birmingham and a PGCE at the University of Hertfordshire.
+I joined Lockers Park in 2017 after a successful stint as a professional golfer on the Ladies European Tour, where I competed in the British and US Opens, among other professional events around the globe.
+I attended St Albans School for Girls and went on to complete a BA Hons degree in Applied Golf Management Studies at the University of Birmingham and a PGCE at the University of Hertfordshire.